 Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
 A Party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing Decision-maker(s).
-The College may permit Parties to have more than one Advisor upon special request to the Director of Title IX and Compliance.
-The decision to grant this request is at the sole discretion of the Director of Title IX and Compliance and will be granted equitably to all Parties.
+The College may permit Parties to have more than one Advisor upon special request to the Title IX Director.
+The decision to grant this request is at the sole discretion of the Title IX Director and will be granted equitably to all Parties.
 The College maintains a list of staff and faculty who are eligible to serve in this role.

-A Party may make a request of the Director of Title IX and Compliance to meet with the administrative officials conducting interviews/meetings in advance of these interviews or meetings.
+A Party may make a request of the Title IX Director to meet with the administrative officials conducting interviews/meetings in advance of these interviews or meetings.
 The purpose of this pre-meeting is to allow Parties and their Advisors to clarify and understand their role and College's policies and procedures.
 The merits of the investigation or complaint will not be discussed during this meeting.